authelia/authelia/docs/contributing/style-guide.md

 Error messages should follow the standard go format.
 This format can be found in the [golang code review comments](https://github.com/golang/go/wiki/CodeReviewComments#error-strings) however the key points are:

-- errors should not start with capitol letters (excluding proper nouns, acronyms, or initialism)
+- errors should not start with capital letters (excluding proper nouns, acronyms, or initialism)
 - errors should not end with punctuation
 - these restrictions do not apply to logging, only the error type itself